ansible/ansible-documentation/docs/docsite/rst/community/collection_contributors/collection_requirements.rst

 * Collections MUST include a changelog in the `correct format <https://github.com/ansible-community/antsibull-changelog/blob/main/docs/changelog.yaml-format.md>`_.

   #.
-You can generate or check it using `antsibull-changelog <https://github.com/ansible-community/antsibull-changelog>`_ to give a consistent feel for changelogs across collections included in the ``ansible`` package.
+You can generate or check changelogs using `antsibull-changelog <https://github.com/ansible-community/antsibull-changelog>`_, which provides consistency for changelogs across collections included in the ``ansible`` package.

 .. _coll_versioning_req: